Documentation > Settings

 Use subdirectory for default language

-By selecting Yes, the default language seen by website visitors will become the first one in the “All Languages” list.
+By enabling it, the default language seen by website visitors will become the first one in the “All Languages” list.
 This means that you can make one of the translated languages be the language to display when visitors access your website without language encoding in the URL ( such as www.myhomepage.com, without /en/ for example ).

 Instead of directing the user to a pre-defined language, you can also redirect them to their preferred language using the Automatic Detection of User Language add-on.